Ben Thompson (lawman)

 Ben Thompson (November 2, 1843 – March 11, 1884) was a gunman, gambler, and sometimes lawman of the Old West.
 He was a contemporary of "Buffalo" Bill Cody, Bat Masterson, John Wesley Hardin, and "Wild Bill" Hickok, some of whom considered him a friend, others an enemy.
 Thompson fought for the Confederacy during the Civil War, and later for Emperor Maximilian in Mexico.
-When hired in 1881 as marshal in Austin, Texas, the crime rate reportedly dropped sharply.
+After he was hired in 1881 as marshal in Austin, Texas, the crime rate reportedly dropped sharply.
 Thompson was murdered at the age of 40 in San Antonio, Texas, in the "Vaudeville Theater Ambush."

 Early life

 Thompson was born in Knottingley, West Yorkshire, England to William and Mary Ann [nee Baker] Thompson, in November 1843.
 The family settled in Austin in late 1852.
 Ben was 8 years old, William 6, and Mary Jane 4 years old at the time.

 Thompson worked for the Austin Rambler as a news printer's assistant while in his teens.
 Once he discovered gambling, however, Thompson began traveling and earning a living as a professional gambler.